oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 ## Build a Universal Logout endpoint and secure it

 Now that we have the app set up, we'll extend it to include a UL endpoint.
-In this section, we'll test the endpoint, secure it, log a user out, and finally end their session.
+In this section, we'll test the endpoint, secure it, sign a user out, and finally end their session.

 ## Create the basic endpoint